q62ur/CS1103-Project/README.md

 1. Run DatabaseSetup.java to create database
 2. Run PetAdoptionApp.java to use the system
+3. (Optional) Run PetAdoptionGUI.java to explore the graphical interface(partial implementation)

 ## Technologies Used
 - Java
 - JDBC
+- SQLite
+- SQL
+- Java Swing (GUI exploration)

 ## ER Diagram
 See report/er_diagram.png
 - SQLite
 - SQL

+## Extra Exploration
+A partial GUI version(PetAdoptionGUI.java) was started using Java Swing as an optional extension.
+The main required implementation remains the console based system.